 While it may seem like curly hair grows at a slower rate compared to straight hair, it’s simply not true.
-All hair types grow at the same rate.
+All hair types, even the rarest hair type, grow at the same rate.

 The reason why it may seem like your curly hair is growing out slower than others is due to various factors.

 It can be difficult to see the length difference due to shrinkage, which can make the hair look shorter than it really is.

 If you have layers this can also make hair appear shorter as it will be varying lengths.

 So, if growing out your curly hair seems like an impossible task then it’s not because of your hair type.
 It’s due to other factors that you can gain control of.

 Is Curl Trimming For Hair Growth Good Or Bad?

 There’s a misconception that you need to trim the ends of your hair regularly to maintain healthy hair – even when it doesn’t look like they need to be trimmed!